Nullises/react-app-managed-state/README.md

  * Redux Hooks (useDispatch, useSelector)
  * Vite

+1. Create an `.env` file in root folder with `VITE_API_BASE_URL` variable with your preferred port

+2. Modify `"start-api":` script in `package.json` file with your preferred port. e.g.: `--port 3001`

-1. Install Concurrently globally to run backend and frontend at same time
+3. Install Concurrently globally to run backend and frontend at same time

 ```
 yarn add global concurrently